udelcodes/udelcodes.github.io/crypto3.md

 The CRABS used their time-cycles to go back in time and buy a winning lottery ticket.
 They earned $51M last night in the New Jersey Powerball!
-To make matters worse, they are *determined* to soend all of it cracking our encryption schemes.
+To make matters worse, they are *determined* to spend all of it on cracking our encryption schemes.

 ## XOR Fun